marbl/Mash/doc/sphinx/index.rst

 |

-Fast genome and metagenome distance estimation with MinHash
+Fast genome and metagenome distance estimation using MinHash

 |